swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 much any game whether you've just learned or you're an amateur 6 dan.
 Kim categorized Puppydog play as mindlessly responding to your opponent without taking the time to assess the whole board.
-The Bulldozer play is when you keep stubbornly persist in a plan which obviously isn't working.
+The Bulldozer play is when you stubbornly persist in a plan which obviously isn't working.
 As Lee Sedol sez, Go is full of "twists and shakes" and it's probably best not to drive off the side of the mountain.
 I intend to keep to this mind in the remaining four rounds